 You pinch yourself to make sure it’s real.
 Then you panic.
 What to do now?

-David Blaylock, a LearnVest certified financial planner, warns that poor money planning—for athletes, celebrities, and lucky schmucks like you—can accelerate the path from riches to ruin.
+David Blaylock, a LearnVest certified financial planner, warned that poor money planning—for athletes, celebrities, and lucky schmucks like you—can accelerate the path from riches to ruin.

-Instead, he says, “Approach a windfall as something that can remove pressure from your current situation,” not necessarily change your life overnight.
+Instead, he said, “Approach a windfall as something that can remove pressure from your current situation,” not necessarily change your life overnight.

 Here’s a to-do list—and an equally important not-to-do list—to help you consider how best to nurture your newfound bucks.

 Need answers to your pressing money questions?
 Let our Investment Consultants help you improve your fiscal fitness.

 The information presented is for informational and educational purposes only.
 Content presented is not an investment recommendation or advice and should not be relied upon in making the decision to buy or sell a security or pursue a particular investment strategy.